College Campus Checklist — Huge Guide with 37 College Essentials for Guys

 36. White Noise Machine/Sleeping Sounds –

 Have you ever thought about how difficult it is to fall asleep in a new environment?
 Maybe it’s not something your guy has ever needed to consider.
 But if he’s away from home for the first time, he may find himself wide awake in the middle of the night.
 And many times, it’s because the room is too quiet or unfamiliar.
-A sleep machine or white noise machine will help him relax so he can get a good night’s sleep.
+A sleep machine or white noise machine will help him relax to get a good night’s sleep.
 It can also help if he has a roommate who snores, or to concentrate more while studying.

 37. Framed photos of family and pets –

 They’ll never admit it, but they do miss us (sometimes).
-Pick up one of these photo collage frames and insert some favorite memories.
+So pick up one of these photo collage frames and insert some favorite memories.
 When he opens this gift, he’ll know it comes from the heart.
 And even if he doesn’t say it at that time, it will remind him of home whenever he looks at it.

 And sometimes that’s all you need to feel more at home in an unfamiliar place.